 First, patients need to establish with their physician a plan of preparedness for the possible emergency situation of severe asthma, when it’s not safe to remain at home because a higher grade of treatment is necessary.
 The patient must be empowered with the knowledge of when it is appropriate to go to the emergency room quickly and not waste time.
 That plan should include the time necessary to reach the facility that is familiar with the patient and where the treating doctor is on staff and can be reached to come in and administer treatment, or direct the therapeutic intervention by phone or other means.
 Having your doctor looped in is a best scenario for outcomes.

-A facility that is familiar with this patient means the right modalities of treatment can be started without delay, individualized to the needs of the patient.
+A facility that is familiar with this patient means the right treatments can be started without delay and are individualized to the needs of the patient.
 Treatments may include intravenous magnesium sulfate which instigates smooth muscle relaxation to open up the airways effectively.
 The close observation that takes place in the emergency room can help to assess whether or when the patient is getting tired in the effort of breathing, which can lead to a dangerous and fast downward spiral and an even more serious health state.
 In this case, assistance in ventilation can be provided in a non-invasive form by positive pressure ventilation, and in worst case scenario, intubation and placement on the ventilator.

 The prognosis for recovery in severe asthma, if weaning off the ventilator, is excellent so this treatment (though serious) should not be avoided if it’s necessary.
 The biggest danger lies in delay of treatment when these signs present - that is when terrible outcomes, including death, can occur.